fabiang/cludearg/README.md

     '1.0.1',
-    array('bin/foo.php', 'src'), // files and folders to be included array('vendor', 'tests'), // files and folders to be excluded '/myproject' // path where the
+    array('bin/foo.php', 'src'), // files and folders to be included array('vendor', 'tests'), // files and folders to be excluded '/myproject' // path where the project can be found );
-);
 ```

+All paths for in- and exclude must be relative to the given path.
 The constructor of `Cludearg` can optionally take an `Definition` object, which allows you to add your own definition of arguments.

 ## SYSTEM REQUIREMENTS